Instruments calibration

 To guarantee the validity of your measurements, it is essential to have your measuring instruments calibrated.

-A professional calibration company will calibrate them on site or in a metrology laboratory, and issue you with a certificate proving that this operation has been carried out by a certified person.
+A professional calibration company will calibrate them on site or in a metrology laboratory, and issue you with a calibration certificate proving that this operation has been carried out by a certified person.

-This certificate must attest to the correct operation of the device, and indicate any deviation from standard values.
+This calibration certificate must attest to the correct operation of the device, and indicate any deviation from standard values.

 ISO-certified specialist company